joris1724/vzome-sharing/_posts/2025-03-19-Space-filling-by-Combinations-of-Platonic-and-Archimedean-Solids-10-36-40.md

   </figcaption>
 </figure>

-Robert Austin explored some of these systems (<a href="https://robertlovespi.net/2018/10/21/octahedra-and-truncated-cubes-can-fill-space-without-leaving-any-gaps/">system 7</a>, <a href="https://robertlovespi.net/2020/03/18/filling-space-with-cuboctahedra-and-octahedra/">system 8</a>, <a href="https://robertlovespi.net/2019/11/29/space-filling-octagonal-prisms-and-great-rhombcuboctahedra/">system 9</a>, <a href="https://robertlovespi.net/2014/03/30/a-close-packing-of-space-using-three-different-polyhedra/">system 16</a>, <a href="https://robertlovespi.net/2018/06/02/three-space-filling-archimedean-solids-the-great-rhombcuboctahedron-the-truncated-tetrahedron-and-the-truncated-cube/">system 17</a> and <a href="https://robertlovespi.net/2014/11/22/a-space-filling-arrangement-of-polyhedra-using-truncated-cubes-rhombcuboctahedra-cubes-and-octagonal-prisms/">system 23</a>) with Stella.
+Robert Austin explored some of these honeycombs (<a href="https://robertlovespi.net/2018/10/21/octahedra-and-truncated-cubes-can-fill-space-without-leaving-any-gaps/">system 7</a>, <a href="https://robertlovespi.net/2020/03/18/filling-space-with-cuboctahedra-and-octahedra/">system 8</a>, <a href="https://robertlovespi.net/2019/11/29/space-filling-octagonal-prisms-and-great-rhombcuboctahedra/">system 9</a>, <a href="https://robertlovespi.net/2014/03/30/a-close-packing-of-space-using-three-different-polyhedra/">system 16</a>, <a href="https://robertlovespi.net/2018/06/02/three-space-filling-archimedean-solids-the-great-rhombcuboctahedron-the-truncated-tetrahedron-and-the-truncated-cube/">system 17</a> and <a href="https://robertlovespi.net/2014/11/22/a-space-filling-arrangement-of-polyhedra-using-truncated-cubes-rhombcuboctahedra-cubes-and-octagonal-prisms/">system 23</a>) with Stella.
 This inspired me to construct vZome models where subsequent scenes show the polyhedra with centra within spheres with a increasing radius.
-These models are shown here for each of the eleven systems.
+These models are shown here for each of the eleven honeycombs.

 <figure style="width: 87%; margin: 5%">
   <div style='display:flex;'><div style='margin: auto;'><vzome-viewer-start label='first step' viewer='s05'></vzome-viewer-start><vzome-viewer-previous label='prev step' viewer='s05'></vzome-viewer-previous><vzome-viewer-next label='next step' viewer='s05'></vzome-viewer-next><vzome-viewer-end label='final step' viewer='s05'></vzome-viewer-end></div></div>